 How to Build Generational Wealth

 There are many steps you can take to start building generational wealth.
 Here, we outline some strategies that can help you create a strong financial foundation for your future and generations to come.

 One of the challenges when it comes to building generational wealth is that you’ll have limited control — if any — over how your children will manage the assets you leave behind.
-That means one of the most important things you can do to create generational wealth is to teach your children about financial health and help them build good financial habits.
-Even if you don’t have many assets to pass on to your children, teaching them how to budget, how to manage debt and how to save money will give them a running start on securing their own financial future.
+That means one of the most important things you can do to build generational wealth is to teach your children about financial health and help them develop good financial habits.
+Even if you don’t have many assets to pass on to your children, teaching them how to budget, how to manage debt and how to save money will give them the skills needed to make smart financial decisions in the future.

 Life insurance protects your family financially if you pass away by replacing your income so that your children and your family will continue to have the financial support they need.
 These benefits are paid directly to your beneficiaries, so there should be no additional costs or delays in receiving the financial benefit you’ve secured for them.

 Creating a plan is very critical when you or your family owns a business.
-Planning ahead and managing the details of the business transition will help ensure that things are done in the most efficient way possible – helping you and your family avoid unnecessary fees and taxes.
 A succession plan can help ensure your business changes hands smoothly.
 It can also ensure that the wealth you’ve built is distributed in a way that makes the most sense for your family, even in complicated situations where one child will continue in the family business while others won’t.
+Plus, managing the details of the business transition in advance will help ensure that the transition is completed in the most efficient way possible — helping you and your family avoid unnecessary fees and taxes.

 If you’re looking for someone to help you manage your wealth, or if you’re ready to get started building generational wealth for your family, we can help.
-Contact your local Farm Bureau agent or wealth management advisor to learn more.
+Contact your local Farm Bureau financial advisor to learn more.